 Cronofy provides a suite of Calendar Synchronization and Scheduling API endpoints along with a series UI Elements to allow you to quickly integrate scheduling into your applications.

 Cronofy sits as an information conduit between applications and their user’s calendar service providers.

 End-users authorize an application to access their calendar(s) through Cronofy.
 Cronofy then brokers that access to the application to provide:

 - A real-time synchronization engine that tracks activity on connected calendar.

 - An authorization model that supports linking multiple calendar accounts.

 - A permissions model that ensures applications only get access to the data they need.

-- A single API for interacting with calendar data across all conencted calendar service providers.
+- A single API for interacting with calendar data across all connected calendar service providers.

 - Web hooks for tracking changes.

 - Scheduling APIs to help you integrate event the most complex scheduling requirements into your applications.

 - Embeddable UI Elements to fast-track development and benefit from UX best practice we’ve learnt from working with thousands of applications.

 In This Section